cultural-impact-of-warfare

 - Forged letters from captured officials instructing garrisons to open their gates

 These operations were conducted through a network of merchants, defectors, and multilingual envoys who moved freely across borders.
 Because trade routes were already extensive in Central Asia, rumors could travel faster than armies.
-A city might hear of Mongol atrocities in Samarkand weeks before any Mongol approached its walls, generating a sense of creeping dread that eroded will to fight.
+A city might hear of Mongol atrocities in Samarkand weeks before any Mongol approached its walls, generating a creeping dread that eroded the will to fight.
 Genghis Khan understood that the first battle was won or lost in the minds of the enemy, long before the two forces met.

 Divide and Conquer at a Psychological Level